-What school choice could mean under Trump
+What school choice could mean under DeVos

 - Charter schools have their share of proponents, critics

-- Pick for education secretary has championed them in Michigan
+- Education Secretary Betsy DeVos has championed them in Michigan

-(CNN)President-elect Donald Trump hasn't been coy about his vision for public schools: He wants them to become more like their private counterparts.
+(CNN)President Donald Trump hasn't been coy about his vision for public schools: He wants them to become more like their private counterparts.

-Trump proposes spending $20 billion to allow for "school choice" -- the ability for families to use federal dollars in the form of vouchers on their school of choice, be it a charter, a magnet, private or a traditional public school.
+Now, with Betsy DeVos confirmed as education secretary, observers are waiting to see how her advocacy for school choice will translate into national policy, including her support for charter schools.

-Trump has not laid out a detailed plan, nor has he specified where the money will come from.
-He proposes "reprioritizing" existing federal money, a gambit experts say is sure to face bipartisan opposition from lawmakers who don't want to lose existing funds for their district.
+Despite steady growth over the years, charter schools remain controversial.
+Here's a look at the charter school landscape the new administration has inherited.

 In her home state of Michigan, DeVos is a forceful proponent of charter schools.
 She and her husband have lobbied for them and other nontraditional alternatives.

-Charter schools are publicly funded and independently run, sometimes operated by for-profit companies.
-That means they don't have to follow the district's rules, even though they may receive funding from them, or hire unionized teachers -- a distinction that has put them at odds with teacher unions.
+Charter schools are publicly funded and independently run, in some cases operated by for-profit companies.
+Sometimes, that means they don't have to follow the district's rules, even though they may receive funding from them.
+They often don't hire unionized teachers -- a distinction that has put them at odds with teacher unions.

 Advocates say that freedom lets charter schools sidestep policies that lock troubled schools into a cycle of failure, and allows for a more flexible, innovative curriculum.
+Critics say they lack proper oversight and accountability.

 As far as DeVos is concerned, charters are "an extension of public education," not "anti-public education," said Matt Frendewey, national communication director for the American Federation for Children, the school choice advocacy group DeVos co-founded.
 She resigned as chairwoman in November.